| |

 space of Mercosur projects itself to the whole of South America as a hard

+core of peace and democratic stability for the region.
 As a strategic idea, Mercosur reflects the will to work together of nations

 sharing a geographical space.
 It succeeds in making cooperation counteract